peter890331/peter890331/README.md

 - 🦾 Graduated from the Control department of Taipei Municipal Daan Vocational High School (TAIVS) in Taiwan, awarded the Merit Award in 全國高級中等學校專業群科107年專題製作競賽 for the graduation project about robotic arm.

 > - 📖 Current research topics are Electrical grid, Multi-Energy system and Reinforcement learning.
-> - 👷‍♂️ Interested in side project, has independently developed a game bot scripts, and some small IoT devices, projects, etc.
+> - 👷‍♂️ Interested in side project, has independently developed a game bot script, and some small IoT devices, projects, etc.
 > - ⛅ Two summers of internship experience in an Information Security company.
 > - 🐲 Interested in many other things, such as computer games, animals, carnivorous plants, fossils, models, workout, etc. Also welcome to interact with me.